 Amongst their best-loved creations is their sweet coconut cream pancakes, served with shredded coconut.
 Then there’s their tiramisu pancakes that are filled with mascarpone tiramisu cream, with cocoa and chocolate.

 They have their mixed fruit pancakes with fruit, Oreo cream pancakes, caramelized banana and walnut pancakes, and their famous matcha pancakes, served with caramelized walnuts and a sweet red bean paste, with fresh strawberries.

 Shop 3 / 7 Gauthorpe St, Rhodes NSW 2138

-Left of Field has been serving freshly-brewed coffee, creative and contemporary brunch and amazing pancakes since 2016.
+Left of Field has been serving freshly-brewed coffee, creative and contemporary brunches and amazing pancakes since 2016.
 The café is modern, with plants and open spaces, recreating that fashionable warehouse look.

-They are well known for their peanut butter and maple syrup French toast, with hibiscus syrup, white chocolate and hazelnut, along with their caramelized banana jam and vanilla ice cream.
+They are well known for their peanut butter and maple syrup French toast.
+This sweet delight comes with hibiscus syrup, white chocolate and hazelnut, along with their caramelized banana jam and vanilla ice cream.

 More importantly, they serve their honeycomb butter hotcakes.
 These hotcakes are fluffy, made with ricotta and topped with homemade honeycomb, banana flakes, blueberry compote, honeycomb butter and seasonal, juicy fruits.

 Shop NE O4, 12 Nicolle Walk, Haymarket NSW 2000